wescley13/design-patterns/java/solid/README.md

 ### Open Closed Principle(OCP)
 ```
 Scenario:
 Manage products with different colors and sizes.
+Filter product by color and size.

 Open:
 - Create new specs for filters(ColorSpecification, SizeSpecification)

 Closed:
-- Modify a single class for filter.
+- Modify a single class for filtering products.
 Example: ProductFilter

 - Open for extension
-- Close for modification
+- Closed for modification
 ```